 \subsubsection{Phoneme and Character Segmentation}

-Here, we segment speech with acoustic pieces and show the R-values in Figs.~\ref{fig:bpe-phone} and~\ref{fig:bpe-word}, where the R-value is a robust metric for evaluating word or phoneme segmentation~\citep{rasanen2009rval}.
-The predicted phoneme and character boundaries are computed by finding the locations where the adjacent discrete units differ.
-We perform this task on the force-aligned LibriSpeech dev-clean and dev-other sets~\citep{lugosch2019speech,mcauliffe2017montreal}.\footnote{https://zenodo.org/record/2619474} The character boundaries are obtained by dividing each force-aligned word segment into equal-length segments for each character in the word.
-More accurate boundaries can be computed with character-based CTC aligners, but we only need a rough estimation of the character segmentation quality.
+We segment speech with acoustic pieces and show the R-values in Figs.~\ref{fig:bpe-phone} and~\ref{fig:bpe-word}.
+R-value, a metric for evaluating word or phoneme segmentation quality~\citep{rasanen2009rval}, is robust to over-segmentation, an issue that plagues F1.
+The boundaries are predicted by locating differing adjacent discrete units.
+We evaluate on force-aligned LibriSpeech dev-clean and dev-other sets~\citep{lugosch2019speech,mcauliffe2017montreal}.\footnote{https://zenodo.org/record/2619474 (CC-BY 4.0)} The character boundaries are obtained by dividing each force-aligned word segment into equal-length segments corresponding to individual characters within the word.
+More accurate boundaries can be computed with character-based aligners, but we only need a rough estimation of the segmentation quality.

-As shown in both Figs.~\ref{fig:bpe-phone} and \ref{fig:bpe-word}, larger AP vocabulary sizes lead to superior speech segmentation, indicating that more APs compose units closer to linguistic units.
-By uniformly segmenting utterances using the number of boundaries obtained by the APs, this baseline shows that APs offer good segmentation but not random guesses.
-Although the segmentation capability of APs is incomparable with other unsupervised speech segmentation algorithms~\citep{kreuk2020self}, APs offer significantly better targets for auxiliary training objectives and improve \proposed~ASR accuracy.
+As depicted in both Figs.~\ref{fig:bpe-phone} and \ref{fig:bpe-word}, larger AP vocabulary sizes have superior segmentation, indicating that more APs form units that closely resemble linguistic units.
+The baseline, which involves uniformly segmenting utterances based on the number of boundaries derived from APs, underscores the non-random nature of AP boundaries.
+Although the segmentation capability of APs is incomparable with other unsupervised speech segmentation algorithms~\citep{kreuk2020self}, they present significantly improved targets for $\mathcal{L}_{\text{Aux}}$, consequently enhancing the accuracy of ASR.
 A full comparison of unsupervised phoneme segmentation can be found in Appendix~\ref{subsec:app-segment}.

-Furthermore, we show an example of segmenting an utterance with acoustic pieces of 40k vocabularies in Fig.~\ref{fig:phone-align}.
-The red dotted stripes demonstrate that the boundaries of acoustic pieces are mostly aligned with the phoneme boundaries.
-Interestingly, the predicted boundaries sometimes are a few frames lagged behind the ground truth boundaries like the first \texttt{ah} and the first \texttt{m}.
-We suspect the 50Hz framerate of HuBERT or the Spin training objective causes this phenomenon since they lower the time resolution and shift the representations in time.
-Still, the actual reason is left for future studies.
-To summarize, APs effectively learn discrete acoustic units and benefit ASR performance.
+Furthermore, we provide an example of segmenting an utterance with 40k APs in Fig.~\ref{fig:phone-align}.
+The red dashed stripes depict that the boundaries of APs are mostly aligned with phoneme boundaries.
+Notably, the predicted boundaries occasionally exhibit a slight temporal lag compared to the ground truth, like the first \texttt{/ah/} and \texttt{/m/}.
+We suspect the 50Hz framerate of HuBERT or the Spin training objective causes this phenomenon since they could reduce time resolution and introduce temporal shifts.
+Still, the actual cause remains a subject for future investigation.
+To summarize, APs effectively learn discrete acoustic units that benefit ASR performance.